fetchrobotics/docs/source/indigo_to_melodic.rst

    This should output 32, if everything is working fine.

 #.
-At this point, unrunstop the robot.
+At this point, release the robot's runstop button.

 #.
 The gripper should now have power, so we should be able to ping it::